David-WilliamsGIT/LearningPython/README.md

-#LearningPython
+<h1>LearningPython</h1>
 <br />
-learning the basics of Python before getting into projects that will help.<br />
+learning the basics of Python before getting into projects that will help<br />
 get me into much more advanced programming.
-I hope to be able to create.<br />
+I hope to be able to create<br />
 Cybersecurity tools and possibly other applications in the future.<br />
 I will be following Youtuber [Bro Code](https://www.youtube.com/@BroCodez) for a lot of this while I<br />
-try to make my own code and add to anything of my own to what he shows.<br />
+try to make my own code and add to anything of my own to what he shows when I can.<br />

 *FirstLessons Folder:*<br />
 Below are the names of the python programs that I have created in this folder (FirstLessons Folder).<br />